leiyangleon/FSH/README.md

     topophase.cor.geo.xml

-*** Note: ISCE’s insarApp.py or stripmapApp should be run with 2 range looks and 10 azimuth looks in both coherence estimation and multi-looking (equivalent to a 30m-by-30m area for JAXA’s ALOS), with the following lines added to the process file:
+***Note: ISCE’s insarApp.py or stripmapApp should be run with 2 range looks and 10 azimuth looks in both coherence estimation and multi-looking (equivalent to a 30m-by-30m area for JAXA’s ALOS), with the following lines added to the process file:***

     <property name="range looks">1</property>

     <property name="azimuth looks">5</property>

-A 5-point triangle window is hardcoded in ISCE, which is equivalent to a 2-point rectangle window.
+***A 5-point triangle window is hardcoded in ISCE, which is equivalent to a 2-point rectangle window.
 The .amp/.cor images then need to be multilooked by a factor of two.
-All of the above parameter setup along with margin cropping, multilooking and geocoding are included in ISCE_processing_scripts of Step 1.
-For further details on running ISCE see the ISCE manual. ***
+All of the above parameter setup along with margin cropping, multilooking and geocoding have already been included in ISCE_processing_scripts of Step 1.
+For further details on running ISCE see the ISCE manual.***

 The location of the output files depends on whether they are related to the overall processing of the entire data set, or are directly associated with a single scene.
 Examples of each would be the SC iteration files as a general output, and a single forest stand height image as a scene-specific output.
 The general outputs will be stored in a directory named "output" located within the main file directory (file_directory).
 The scene specific outputs will be stored with the other scene data as described earlier.